chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

 Here are the items I wish to improve upon:

-- PhoenixNAP cloudinit: need a quick cloudinit script to enable iptables to only allow ssh access from <my-ip>.
+- PhoenixNAP cloud-init: need a quick cloud-init script to enable iptables to only allow ssh access from <my-ip>.
 This is needed because instances in PhoenixNAP do not have any firewall rules by default.